Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 * Login and logout to limit CRUD procedures to administrators only.
 * Ability to search for artworks on title or artist.

+#### Content Requirements.

+Members details, such as email address, last subscription paid, what their interests are in art.
+Where, when and what club activities are to take place.
+Where and when the summer exhibition will be held this year.
+Artworks, their images, titles and who made them are to be held for view.

 ### Structure

 #### The interaction design

-This is to have a navigation bar for each page, with a header showing the identity of the art club, and a footer with links to social media and other sites of interest.
+This is to have a navigation bar for each page:
+-  a 'gallery' of members' works being the initial link,
+- then a link to club activities,
+- then a link to exhibition work,
+- a link to apply for art club membership,
+- then a login option for administrators.

-- For accessibility the navigation will change to a sidebar for mobile viewports.
+For accessibility the navigation will change to a sidebar for mobile viewports.

-- A coherent visual display across all pages should be presented to the browser of the site.
+A coherent visual display across all pages should be presented to the browser of the site.
+ With a header showing the identity of the art club, and a footer with links to social media and other sites of interest.

 The membership application form's number of input fields will be kept to a minimum.
 This is to keep the applicant's experience as clear and concise as possible.